Zacks Earnings Trends Highlights: JPMorgan, Citigroup and First Republic

 The Earnings Big Picture

 As mentioned earlier, 2023 aggregate earnings estimates on an ex-Energy basis are already down by more than -14% since mid-April 2022.
-Perhaps we see a bit more downward adjustments to estimates over the coming weeks after more companies report quarterly results and provide guidance.
-But we have nevertheless already covered some ground in taking estimates to a fair or appropriate level.
+Perhaps there will be some more downward adjustments to estimates over the coming weeks as companies report Q1 results and provide guidance for the coming quarters.
+But it is factually inaccurate to claim that 2023 earnings estimates have not fallen much.

-This is particularly so if whatever economic downturn lies ahead proves to be more of the garden variety rather than the last two such events.
-Recency bias forces us to use the last two economic downturns, which were also among the nastiest in recent history, as our reference points.
-But we need to be cautious against that natural tendency as the economy’s foundations at present remain unusually strong.
+The only scenario in which the more than -14% cut to 2023 earnings estimates may be called inadequate would be if the U.S. economy were headed toward a significant economic downturn.
+The risk of such a 'hard landing' for the U.S. economy can't be ruled out, but it is not our base case.

 Why Haven't You Looked at Zacks' Top Stocks?